georgezzeng/Articles/2023-11-13-spalding-lab.md

 Enhancing his research with high throughput computing was a pivotal moment for University of Wisconsin–Madison molecular plant physiologist Edgar Spalding when his
-[research group](https://spalding.botany.wisc.edu/) started using it in 2006.
-Over the past five years, the research group has used approximately 200,000 computing hours, including as a way to "develop the measurement algorithm and to process the tens-of-thousands of images automatically" of maize seedling root growth, Spalding says.
+[research group](https://spalding.botany.wisc.edu/) adopted it in 2006.
+Over the past five years, the research group has used more than 200,000 computing hours, including to facilitate "the development of the measurement algorithm and the automatic processing of tens-of-thousands of images" of maize seedling root growth, Spalding says.

 <figure class="figure float-end" style="margin-center: 1em">
   <img src='https://raw.githubusercontent.com/CHTC/Articles/main/images/maizespalding.jpg' height="500" width="1033" class="figure-img img-fluid rounded" alt="A graph of the average gravitropic response of each of the maize types">